 “Making Grammar Fun!” is part eight in a ten-part series about teaching grammar to older students.
+In this post, I cover fun grammar activities.
 You may want to start with part one.

 “Making grammar fun” sounds so cliche, so silly.
 It is feasible though, and worthwhile.
 You can implement fun grammar lessons.